Bluemi/audio-showcase/README.md

 Here are some scripts that can help understand discrete fourier transformations and filter for audio data.
-Be careful.
+Be careful with very loud audio.
 Usually, calculation errors only hurt mentally.
 Here, they can also hurt physically.

 ## Getting started